phan/phan/README.md

 means a null is allowed to be passed in for that parameter.

 By default, and completely arbitrarily, for things like `int[]` it checks the first 5 elements.
-If the first 5 are of the same type, it assume the rest are as well.
+If the first 5 are of the same type, it assumes the rest are as well.
 If it can't determine the array sub-type it just becomes `array` which will pass through most type checks.
 In practical terms, this means that `[1,2,'a']` is seen as `array` but `[1,2,3]` is `int[]` and `['a','b','c']` as `string[]`.